Maine Ecotherapy Learning Circle

 - If we are genuinely engaged with ecotherapy we can’t help but be engaged with climate change.
 This is tremendously challenging and necessary work.
 It is work that can tax our nervous systems and souls to the max if we try to do it alone.
 We believe ecotherapists have so much to contribute in a time of climate crisis, and we believe community and connection is what helps us sustain our ability to contribute.

-- Conditionally and fully licensed social workers or counselors, as well as graduate level interns in those fields, are all welcome to attend.
+- Conditionally and fully licensed social workers/counselors, as well as graduate level interns in those fields, are welcome to attend.
+Folks in related professions–email me, we’ll figure out if it feels like enough overlap to make sense.

 - Cost: offered per session on a sliding scale: $50/$65/$80.
 The cost to run the program is the middle amount.
 If you are able, please consider paying more to support those with fewer resources.
 Nobody with interest will be turned away for lack of funds–please reach out if payment creates a hardship.